History Files

 c.1765 - 1763 BC

-The Elamites capture Ekallatum, forcing Ishme-Dagan to seek refuge in Babylon.
-Hammurabi crushes the Elamites, returning Ishme-Dagan to his throne, albeit as a vassal king, from where he also seems to retain control over the Assyrian lands during his lifetime.
+The now-powerful Elamites capture Ekallatum, forcing Ishme-Dagan to seek refuge in Babylon.
+Hammurabi crushes the Elamites, returning Ishme-Dagan to his throne, albeit as a vassal king.
+From this city he also seems to retain control over the Assyrian lands during his lifetime.

 c.1760s?
 BC

-The Yamutbal people - Amorites on the southern margin of the eastern Anatolian highlands - cede the city of Sadduwatum to Ekallatum, with the exchanged city being the first station on the trading route from Ashur to Kanesh.
+The Yamutbal people - Amorites on the southern margin of the eastern Anatolian highlands - cede the city of Sadduwatum to Ekallatum, with the exchanged city being the first station on the trading route from Ashur to Kanesh (on the northern flank of Ashur, thereby supporting the Ziegler & Otto proposal that Ekallatum itself lies a short way to the north of Ashur).

 c.1741 - ?
 BC